LLNL/deepopt/docs/user_guide/tutorial.md

 ckpt = torch.load(f'learner_{model_type}.ckpt')
 print(ckpt.keys())
 ```
 The delUQ model has 4 entries in the checkpoint dictionary:

--`epoch`: is the number of epochs the NN was trained for
+- `epoch`: is the number of epochs the NN was trained for
--`state_dict`: is a dictionary containing all of the values of the NN weights, biases, and other layer parameters
+- `state_dict`: is a dictionary containing all of the values of the NN weights, biases, and other layer parameters
--`B`: is the initial transformation to frequency space when using Fourier features
+- `B`: is the initial transformation to frequency space when using Fourier features
--`opt_state_dict`: contains the optimizer parameters.
+- `opt_state_dict`: contains the optimizer parameters.

 Now that we saved the trained model, we can use it to propose new candidate points: